-Government grants relating to costs are deferred and recognised in the profit or loss over the period necessary to match them with the costs that they are intended to compensate.
+Government grants relating to costs are deferred as a contract liability and recognised in the profit or loss over the period necessary to match them with the costs that they are intended to compensate.

 Government grants relating to cash subsidies are recognised in the profit or loss as other income.